| java.lang.Object | |

 value set.
 If the exponent of the result is between the

-'s minimum exponent and maximum exponent, the
+float's minimum exponent and maximum exponent, the

 answer is calculated exactly.
 If the exponent of the result

-would be larger than float
+would be larger than float's maximum exponent, an

 infinity is returned.
 Note that if the result is subnormal,